Lombardi lifts Northern Illinois past Georgia Tech, 22-21

 Yates’ 4-yard touchdown run with 6:32 remaining gave the Yellow Jackets their first lead at 21-14.

 Sims left the game in the second quarter with a left arm injury.
-His left arm was in a sling as he was out of uniform and watched on the sideline in the second half.
+His left arm was in a sling as he watched on the sideline in the second half.

-Waylee fumbled when hit by Wesley Walker in the fourth quarter and Quez Jackson recovered to set up Georgia Tech’s go-ahead touchdown.
+Harrison Waylee, who rushed for 144 yards for Northern Illinois, fumbled when hit by Wesley Walker in the fourth quarter.
+Quez Jackson recovered to set up Georgia Tech’s go-ahead touchdown.

-Lombardi threw a 5-yard scoring pass to tight end Miles Joiner in the second quarter to push the Northern Illinois lead to 14-0.

-Sims struggled with his passing, completing 3 of 7 attempts for 21 yards.
-Sims overthrew an open Nate McCollum for a possible touchdown pass in the first quarter.

 Northern Illinois linebacker Lance Deveaux Jr. picked up a Jordan Mason fumble and ran into the end zone for an apparent touchdown and 20-0 lead.
 A long review led to the touchdown call on the field being overturned because Mason’s knee was down before he lost the ball.

 The reversal opened the way for Yates to lead a 16-play, 97-yard drive.
-Yates gained first downs on three third-down runs of nine yards or longer before completing the 22-yard pass to Kyric McGowan.
+Yates gained first downs on three third-down runs of nine yards or longer before completing a 22-yard pass to Kyric McGowan.
 It was Yates’ first career touchdown pass.

 The Yellow Jackets were stopped at the Northern Illinois 2 early in the second half when a video review determined McGowan’s left foot was out of bounds on a 2-yard catch initially ruled a touchdown.